If ever there was an appropriate time in life to focus on becoming taller and leaner, that tiny little gap between puberty and adulthood is it.

 On that note, stretching the muscles also plays a vital role in increasing height after puberty.

-For all you couch potatoes out there, listen up.
-Muscles shorten, or get tight, when the body is inactive and immobile.
+For all you couch potatoes out there, you have to be more careful because muscles shorten, or get tight, when the body is inactive and immobile.
 Stretching elongates the fibers within your muscles, leading to increased flexibility and further elongation of the muscles if done consistently.

 Fortunately, there are many different exercises you can do to achieve that long and lean ballet body.
 By adding yoga or Pilates to your everyday routine, you will encourage muscle flexibility, improve range of motion, and elongate the vertebrae.
 Keep in mind that overdoing it will only result in pulled muscles and micro-tears – not good.
 Be gentle with your body and expect results to come slowly and naturally.